-- 38,602ha (35,673ha blanket bog) out of the 43,398ha (40,139ha blanket bog) area surveyed by YPP, Ribble Rivers Trust & National Trust up to the end of March 2017 has so far been taken forward to the restoration planning and implementation stage. - In total YPP, RRT and NT completed restoration works (including initial capital works) on 27,223ha of blanket bog by the end of March 2017 which is 39% of the estimated total area of YPP blanket bog. - No capital works were proposed on 3,797ha of blanket bog (5% of total area) although with advances in Sphagnum spp. introduction techniques it may be appropriate to revisit some of these sites in future. - Detailed restoration plans were produced for 4,653ha of blanket bog (7% of total area) but were not implemented due to lack of landowner support.
+- 46,544ha of Yorkshire's peatland management units have so far been taken forward to the restoration planning and implementation stage. - In total YPP completed restoration works (including initial capital works) on 32,343ha of peatland by the end of March 2019 which is 37% of the estimated total area of YPP peatland. - No capital works were proposed on 781ha of peatland (1% of total area) although with advances in Sphagnum spp. introduction techniques it may be appropriate to revisit some of these sites in future. - Detailed restoration plans were produced for 11,420ha of blanket bog (13% of total area) but were not implemented due to lack of funding or landowner support.